USS America (LHA 6) Conducts Preservation

 |0

-This work, USS America (LHA 6) Conducts Preservation [Image 5 of 5], by SN Sam McNeely, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS America (LHA 6) Conducts Preservation [Image 3 of 3], by SN Nicholas Douglass, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.